 Linda has been guiding diverse groups of adults, youth, and children to build inclusive, welcoming and respectful schools, neighbourhoods, work-places and communities for over forty years.
 She has researched and developed two of the core sets of Inclusive Leadership skills: skills for connecting with differences and skills for Building Bridges within and between groups.
-These skills are explored in her two published books: (Discovering Connections (1998) and Connecting Kids (2001).
-She is working on her third book based on the past decade Inclusive Leadership research and practice.
+These skills are explored in many articles, manuals and her two published books: (Discovering Connections (1998) and Connecting Kids (2001).
+Her third book-project, a guided quest through all four corners of the field of Inclusive Leadership – Discover Your Inclusive Leadership Potential – has just been published as a participatory, online course.

 Linda can be contacted by: